stolenpromises/website_jekyll/_skills/python.md

 highlight: True  # true if highlighted, false otherwise

-# index number for sorting which affects loops over all projects
+# index number for sorting which affects loops over all skills
 index: 10

 # short descriptor that will be displayed in plain text